Writing the West: Tim Barnes on CES Wood’s A Book Of Tales (1901)/Jan. 18, 2018, 7:00 PM

 When: Jan 18, 2018, 7:00 PM

-Tim Barnes’ discussion of C. E. S. Wood’s A Book Of Tales is the second in the Writing The West series at Black Hat Books.
+Tim Barnes’ discussion of C. E. S. Wood’s A Book Of Tales: Being Some Myths of the North American Indians is the second in the Writing The West series at Black Hat Books.
 The first conversation, in October 2017, featured Rich Wandschneider and Richard Etulain discussing Daniel Sharfstein’s book Thunder In The Mountains: Chief Joseph, O. O. Howard, and the Nez Perce War.